BeAPI/apply-to-beapi/README.md

 * Hard

 # How To Do
-Each level is represented by a theme inside `wp-content/themes/` folder where there is a readme which describes you what to do.
+Each level is represented by a theme inside `wp-content/themes/` folder where there is a readme which describes what you have to do.

 Please make a fork and work inside your project with as much commits as possible to describe what you are doing.